rolandholik/Quixote/Documentation/tsem.rst

 Documentation/ABI/testing/tsemfs

-This filesystem is primarily intended for use by trust orchestrators and must be mounted in order for orchestrators to create and manage security modeling namespaces.
+This filesystem is primarily intended for use by trust orchestrators to create and manage security modeling namespaces.

+The files are process context sensitive.
+Writing to the control file or reading from the informational files, will act on or reference the security namespace that the accessing process is assigned to.

-The following files grouped below by generic functionality, are presented in the filesystem:
+The following files and directories are provided in the root directory of the TSEM control plane and implement global controls for the TSEM
+LSM:

+	id
 	control

-	id
 	aggregate

-	measurement
-	state
-	points
-	trajectory
-	forensics

-The /sys/fs/tsem directory contains the following sub-directory:

-	ExternalTMA

-That is used to hold files that will be used to export security event descriptions for externally modeled namespaces.

-The files are process context sensitive.
-Writing to the control file or reading from the informational files, will act on or reference the security namespace that the access process is assigned to.
+The 'id' file is used to determine the modeling namespace that the process is running in.
+The namespace id value of 0 is reserved for the root modeling namespace, a non-zero value indicates that the process is running in a subordinate modeling namespace.

-The TSEM implementation at large is controlled by the only writable file, which is the 'control' file.
+The TSEM implementation is controlled by only writable file, which is the 'control' file.

-The following keywords are used by trust orchestrators to create internally or externally modeled security namespaces for the writing
+The following keywords are used by trust orchestrators to place the process writing to the file in an internally or externally modeled security namespace:
-process:

 	internal
 	external

+Each argument accepts key=value pairs that configure the namespace.
+The following key values are currently accepted:

+	nsref
+	digest
+	cache
+	key

+The 'nsref' keyword takes one of the following two values:

+	initial
+	current

+The initial argument indicates that the UID/GID values for the COE or the CELL characteristics are derived from the initial user namespace.
+This is the default characteristic if the nsref key is not specified.

+The current arguments indicates that the UID/GID values are derived from the user namespace that the process is running in when the request is made to model an event.

+The 'digest' keyword is used to specify the cryptographic hash function that is to be used to create the functional values for the security state coefficients for the namespace.
+The value to this keyword is the name by which the hash function is defined by the cryptographic API in the kernel.

+Examples of suitable strings are as follows:

+	sha256
+	sha3-256
+	sm3

+Definitions for the names of the cryptographic hashes can be found in the source files for the various cryptographic hash functions in the 'crypto' directory of the Linux source tree.

+The 'cache' keyword is used to specify the size of the caches used to hold pointers to data structures used for the modeling of security events or the export of the security event to an external trust orchestrators.
+These pre-allocated structures are used to service security event hooks that are called while the process is running in atomic context and thus cannot sleep or allocate memory.

+The argument to these keyword is a numeric value specifying the number of structures that are to be held in reserve for the namespace.

+By default the root modeling namespace and externally modeled namespaces have a default value of 96 entries.
+An internally modeled namespace has a default value of 16 entries.

+The 'key' keyword is used to specify the authentication key that is to be used to support the authentication of trust control requests from a trust orchestrator to processes running in a security modeling namespace.
+The argument to this keyword is the ASCII base16 representation of the key that is to be used.
+The length of the key must be equal to the size of the digest function requested for the namespace.

-The following keywords are used by trust orchestrators to set the trust status of a process after processing of a security event by an external TMA:
+The following keywords are used by trust orchestrators to set the trust status of a process after the processing of a security event by an external TMA:

 	trusted PID
 	untrusted PID

-	Where PID is the process identifier that is provided to the TMA in the security event description
+	Where PID is the process identifier that is provided to the TMA in the security event description.

 By default a modeling namespace runs in free modeling mode.
 The modeling mode is changed by writing the following keywords to the control file: